Sapphirine/Hotel-Recommendation-Systems/README.md

 "xgboost," [Online].
 Available: https://github.com/dmlc/xgboost.

 ## Code
+### project.py
 In the project.py file, first we import all libraries and show a simple example of applying Factorization Machine as well as the data structure.
 Then we do data pre-processing work and divide the data set into train set and test set.
 The following parts are applying Model I (Random Forest + Popularity Ranking)and Model II (Factorization Machine + XGBoost).

+### UI
+If you want to know more about our project, you can open ui-typography.html and then you can use the website to see our projects.
+The website includes four parts.
+The ui-typography.html is the overview part and home page.
+The data part includes two part: data overview (table.html) and descriptive analysis charts (activity.html).
+The model part includes two parts:
+Model1 (rf.html) and Model 2(xg.html) and The conclusion part is the message.html.